floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/03-extraction.typ

 As a final step in the information extraction phase, an edge-weighted graph $G = (V, E)$ is constructed, where $V$ is the set of classes in the monolithic application, and $E$ is the set of edges between classes that have an interdependency based on the discussed information extraction strategies.
 The weight for the edge $e_i$ between classes $c_j, c_k in V$ is calculated as the weighted sum of the call graph $N_s$ representing the structural coupling, the co-change matrix $N_c$ representing the logical coupling, and the co-authorship matrix $N_d$ representing the contributor coupling.
-The weights $alpha, beta, gamma in [0, 1]$ are used to balance the contribution of the structural, logical, and contributor coupling respectively, as in @weighted_edge_formula.
+The weights $alpha, beta, gamma in [0, 1]$ are used to balance the contribution of the structural, logical, and contributor coupling respectively, as described in @weighted_edge_formula.

 $ w(e_i) = w(c_j, c_k) = alpha N_s(c_j, c_k) + beta N_c(c_j, c_k) + gamma N_d(c_j, c_k) $ <weighted_edge_formula>